 If you can’t get out, even listening to a tape of nature sounds or looking at pictures of naturescapes can help create calm.

-If It’s Really Bad, Seek Virtual Help
+If It’s Really Bad, Seek Help

-Fortunately, online help is available.
+Going to a therapist in person is one option.
+If that isn't possible, online help is available.
 You can do your own search or search through the American Psychological Association.

 †The information provided is not an endorsement of any product, and is intended for educational purposes only.
 NaturesPlus does not provide medical advice and does not offer diagnosis of any conditions.
 Current research on this topic is not conclusive and further research may be needed in order to prove the benefits described.